One Day in LouisvilleAAA editors suggest these activities for a great short vacation experience.

 Among the cluster of attractions on West Main Street, you'll come across two that represent well-crafted items unique to Kentucky.
-The Kentucky Museum of Art and Craft (715 W. Main St.) preserves the cultural heritage of the Bluegrass State.
+The KMAC Museum (715 W. Main St.), a contemporary art museum, aims to connect people to art and creative practice.
 If you're a baseball fan, then you can appreciate art of a different sort at the Louisville Slugger Museum & Factory (800 W. Main St.); this is the place where the iconic baseball bat is constructed, and you can go on a tour to see how it's done.

 Evening Bardstown Road, just southeast of downtown, is known as the city's Restaurant Row.
 Seviche-A Latin Restaurant (1538 Bardstown Rd.) touts Nuevo Latino cuisine prepared with flair, enhanced by inventive cocktails and a modern yet cozy atmosphere with copper, leather and wood accents.
 For a down-home treat, try Mark's Feed Store (1514 Bardstown Rd.), where the barbecue consistently ranks high in area polls.
 Galleries, boutiques, pubs and nightspots dot the neighborhood as well.